 Most significantly, Dynatrace artificial intelligence automatically correlates relevant log messages with any problems that it detects in your environment.
 Relevant log messages that are associated with problems are then factored into problem root-cause analysis.

-Log Analytics enables you to store all logs centrally within external storage.
+Log Monitoring enables you to store all logs centrally within external storage.
 This makes log data available independent of log files themselves.
 This can be beneficial in the following situations:

 - Short log-retention periods